O Q

 Camellia phelloderma Chang, Liu & Zhang, (1991).

 Subgenus Camellia; Section Camellia; Subsection Villosae. a shrub about 3.5 m tall.
-Leaves coriaceous, oblong or lanceolate, 6-12 cm long x 2.5-3.8 cm wide; apices acuminate or becoming caudate, with cauda to 1.5 cm long, shining green. flowers red, solitary, terminal, subsessile, 2.7-4.8 cm diameter.
+Leaves coriaceous, oblong or lanceolate, 6-12 cm long x 2.5-3.8 cm wide; apices acuminate or becoming caudate, with cauda to 1.5 cm long, shining green. flowers red, solitary, terminal, subsessile, 2.7-4.8 cm across.
 Petals 6-7 obovate, joined at base.
-Seed capsule globose, 6.5-7.8 cm diameter.
-Distribution: Sichuan Province, China.
+Seed capsule globose, 6.5-7.8 cm in diameter.
+Distribution: Sichuan Province.

 Camellia pilosperma Liang (1979).